os-lecture/2023S-os-lectures/lec9/p4-fs-lab.md

 ---
 #### Practical steps

-We can also use the command line tool "cat_filea" to view the contents of "filea" more intuitively:
+We can also use the command line tool "cat_filea" to view the content of "filea" more intuitively:
 ```
 >> cat_filea
 Hello, world!